datawire/datawire-common/docs/baker/source/architecture.rst

    For example HAProxy supports HTTP and TCP, but does not natively support other protocols.
-In particular, HAProxy does not support any async messaging protocols, which are important for many use cases in microservics.
+In particular, HAProxy does not support any async messaging protocols, which are important for many use cases in microservices.
 Also, HAProxy's load balancing algorithms tend to assume that it is the only thing dispatching load to a given backend, however that is not the case in this architecture.